tempesta-tech/tempesta/README.md

 that Tempesta sticky cookie is set in requests from the client.

-Below are examples of Tempesta sticky cookie option.
+Below are examples of Tempesta sticky cookie directive.

 * **sticky;**
 Enable Tempesta sticky cookie.
 Default cookie name is used.
 Tempesta expects